 Is there enough space?

 One of the first considerations when purchasing a family car is whether it is big enough.
-In fact, SUVS and truck sales reached new highs in 2016, showing how highly size ranks in the car buying process.
+In fact, SUVs and truck sales reached new highs in 2016, showing how highly size ranks in the car buying process.
 Different types of vehicles have pros and cons, but the comfort of those traveling in the car is a key factor.
-This not only means being able to sit comfortably in the car for the duration of the journey, but there also needs to be enough room for any luggage, shopping or equipment that may sometimes need to fit in the vehicle.
-Bear in mind too that young children are going to grow, so the car you buy needs to be able to cater for this.
+This not only means being able to sit comfortably in the car for the duration of the journey but there also needs to be enough room for any luggage, shopping, or equipment that may sometimes need to fit in the vehicle.
+Bear in mind too that young children are going to grow, so the car you buy needs to be able to cater to this.

 Prioritize safety record

 Whether you decide to buy a brand new car or go second-hand, the most important consideration for any car is its safety.
 Be sure to check out the safest cars of 2018, as selected by the Insurance Institute for Highway Safety, all of which passed safety tests with top scores and have very good safety records.
-If you buy second-hand, do your research into the safety record of any model you are considering and be honest with yourself about how confident you feel behind the wheel on a test drive.
+If you buy second-hand, do your research into the safety record of any model you are considering and be honest with yourself about how confident you feel behind the wheel on a test drive at car yard moorooka.

 How cost-effective is the car?